fusioncharts/dev_centre_docs/fusiontime/getting-started/create-your-first-chart-in-fusiontime.md

 ## Create your first chart

-Let's create a simple time-series chart showcasing online sales of SuperStore in the US.

-The chart is shown below:
+Now that you have installed, it's time to create your first time series chart using FusionTime.
+To start with we will create a simple time-series chart showcasing online sales of a SuperStore in the US.
+The chart will look like as shownj in the image below:

 {% embed_ftChart online-sales-single-series %}

+To create the above chart let's understand the basics FusionTime in brief.
 Data to the FusionTime needs to be fed from a [Datatable]({% site.baseurl %}/fusiontime/fusiontime-data-engine/overview) which records data in rows and columns.
 To create a `DataTable` first you need to create a [DataStore]({% site.baseurl %}/fusiontime/fusiontime-data-engine/overview) and load the data into the `DataTable` in JSON or 2D array format.
-To feed data to FusionTime, you need to provide the following:
+To create the `DataTable`, you need to provide the following:

 * The `schema` which defines the properties of the columns.